Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 You may have long determined to apply your capacities in industry.
-Your decision may base on various considerations: better benefits in general, more direct impact of your work, more respect for work-life balance, less emphasis on grant application and paper writing and first-authorship (you can be a respectable scientist without being a first-author), *etc.* A postdoc position offers a reality check: do the benefits match the working conditions?
+Your decision may base on various considerations: better benefits in general, more direct impact of your work, more respect for work-life balance, less emphasis on grant application and paper writing and first-authorship (yes, you can be a respectable scientist without being a first-author), *etc.* A postdoc position offers a reality check: do the benefits match the working conditions?
 Is the expected impact realistic and reachable?
 Does the work-life balance meet your